argoproj/argo-cd/docs/roadmap.md

 A set of optimizations is required to fix that issue.

 * 100+ Clusters support.
 The cluster addon management use-case requires connecting a large number of clusters to one Argo CD controller.
-Currently Argo CD controller unable to handle that many clusters.
-The solution to support horizontal controller scaling and automated sharding.
+Currently Argo CD controller is unable to handle that many clusters.
+The solution is to support horizontal controller scaling and automated sharding.

 * Mono Repository support.
 Argo CD is not optimized for mono repositories with a large number of applications.
 With 50+ applications in the same repository, manifest generation performance drops significantly.
 The repository server optimization is required to improve it.